Configuration

 trained_model_config: <enter name of trained model config file>

-plotting_config: <enter name of plotting_config .yaml file or leave empty>
+plotting_config: <enter name of plotting_config.yaml or leave empty>

 ground_truth_model: